 - Native Captive Portal which would generate access lists based on the domain name

 - Bandwidth management and prioritization based on applications

 - Fast integration without the need for further refinement.

-The operator chose the solution from VAS Experts as the most convenient one in terms of design: the Stingray BNG is independent from the server hardware manufacturer, and provides fast integration via Radius with CoA support.
+The operator chose the solution from VAS Experts as the most convenient one in terms of design: the Stingray BNG is independent of the server hardware manufacturer and provides fast integration via Radius with CoA support.